RayR124/MERN/README.md

 Most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.

 Here I have taken a fully functioning Google Books API search engine built with a RESTful API, and refactored it to be a GraphQL API built with Apollo Server.

+Have a look at the deployed Web App through Heroku [HERE](https://book-search-engine-refactored.herokuapp.com/).
 ## Table of Contents

 - [Installation](#installation)